Applied Optics Group

 Master-Slave OCT

-Master-Slave optical coherence tomography (MS-OCT) eliminates the Fourier transform and its disadvantages (such as need for resampling, linearization, correction for dispersion in the interferometer).
+Master-Slave optical coherence tomography (MS-OCT) eliminates the use of the Fourier transform in Fourier-domain OCT image reconstruction, avoiding disadvantages such as the need for resampling, linearization, and correction for unbalanced dispersion in the interferometer.
 MS-OCT obtains depth dependent information by implementing parallel comparison operations using channeled spectra signals (masks).
+This is particularly important for en-face OCT as it allow en-face slices to be reconstructed independently of the rest of the volume, reducing computation requirements.